Fans invited to attend Saturday for first look at the 2018 Pioneers

-Since arriving in 1999, Kutcher-Rinehart has led Denver to 18-consecutive appearances at NCAA Regionals and three NCAA Nationals team berths.
+Since arriving in 1999, Kutcher-Rinehart has led Denver to 19-consecutive appearances at NCAA Regionals and four NCAA Nationals team berths.
 Kutcher-Rinehart's teams made program history with back-to-back appearances at the NCAA National Championships in 2007 and 2008.
-In her career, Kutcher-Rinehart has had at least one individual qualify for NCAA Nationals in 17 consecutive years--including the program's first-ever NCAA individual national champion: Nina McGee on floor exericse in 2016.
+In her career, Kutcher-Rinehart has had at least one individual qualify for NCAA Nationals in 18 consecutive years--including the program's first-ever NCAA individual national champion: Nina McGee on floor exericse in 2016.

-The 2016 season was one of the program's most successful, punctuated by senior Nina McGee's NCAA floor title - the first in school history.
+The highly successful 2016 season was punctuated by senior Nina McGee's NCAA floor title - the first in school history.
 Additional school records fell in 2016 under Kutcher-Rinehart's leadership.
-The Pioneers spent back-to-back weeks ranked No. 10 in the nation for the first time ever in an RQS poll and finished with an RQS of 196.725, the second-highest in program history.
+The Pioneers spent back-to-back weeks ranked No. 10 in the nation for the first time ever in an RQS poll and finished with an RQS of 196.725, then the second-highest in program history.
 For only the second season, Denver had more than two team scores of 197 or higher, including the program's second-highest team score (197.525).
 In 2016, DU became an affiliate member of the Big 12 Conference, a transition in which Kutcher-Rinehart was instrumental.
 DU made it to straight years without counting a fall toward the final team score in any meet in 2016.